OVERALL MEETING OBJECTIVES:

-Following the meeting, the learner will be able to;
+Following the meeting, the attendees will be able to:

-1. Integrate current basic science, translational and clinical research into the delivery of evidence-based, cost-effective orthopaedic care
+- Integrate current basic science, translational and clinical research into the delivery of evidence-based, cost-effective orthopaedic care.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of the American Academy of Orthopaedic Surgeons and the Virginia Orthopaedic Society.
 The American Academy of Orthopaedic Surgeons is accredited by the ACCME to provide continuing medical education for physicians.

-The American Academy of Orthopaedic Surgeons designates this live activity for a maximum of 8.75 AMA PRA Category 1 Credits™.
+The American Academy of Orthopaedic Surgeons designates the Virginia Orthopaedic Society Annual Meeting, April 29 - May 1, 2022 in White Sulphur Springs, WV has been designated for a maximum of 10.50 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.